tlegx/shareyourvoice/README.md

 # shareyourvoice
 A super simple Android app that uses Bravobit's FFmpeg-Android to create videos from audios
 ## How to use
 Simply select an image/audio file from your device and let the app do the rest for you.
-This app uses FFmpeg's loop option to "convert" the image file to an video file and append the audio file to it.
+This app uses FFmpeg's loop option to "convert" the image file to a video file and append the audio file to it.
 ## Screenshots
 ![Main screen](https://github.com/tlegx/shareyourvoice/blob/main/demo/Screenshot%202021-06-09%20171452.png) ![Warning screen](https://github.com/tlegx/shareyourvoice/blob/main/demo/Screenshot%202021-06-09%20171532.png)
 ![Loading screen](https://github.com/tlegx/shareyourvoice/blob/main/demo/Screenshot%202021-06-09%20171613.png) ![Player scree](https://github.com/tlegx/shareyourvoice/blob/main/demo/Screenshot%202021-06-09%20171748.png)